front-end-intermediate/session-11-reactintro/readme.md

   )
 ```

-In AddPirateForm (a method on the class):
+In AddPirateForm create a method on the class.

+* AddPirateForm

 ```
 createPirate(event) {
   event.preventDefault();
-  console.log('make a pirate')
+  console.log('making a pirate')
 }
 ```

-Test
+Test.

-Add `refs` to the form to store references to the input:
+Add [refs](https://facebook.github.io/react/docs/refs-and-the-dom.html) to the form to store references to the input:

 ```
 <form onSubmit={(e) => this.createPirate(e)}>